 2) Himeji Castle

-Himeji Castle is a day trip from Osaka not to be missed.
+Another one of the best day trips from Osaka, Himeji Castle is not to be missed.

 A UNESCO World Heritage building, Himeji Castle is often known as the “White Egret” because of the white exterior.

 The construction of Himeji Castle started in 1333 and is now one of the most visited castles in Japan.

 One of its prominent features is the large moat in the middle of the castle grounds.
 You’ll want to allow a few hours for your visit to this national treasure of Japan.